Dreamie-TMC/MinishCapTools/README.md

 - T hides the output from the trainer
 - R resets the counters for the trainer

-#### Shared
+#### Hotkey Editor
 - E loads the hotkey edit menu, allowing you to edit hotkeys from within the UI.
 Rebinding this is highly recommended.
+This disables all hotkeys not related to the editor in order to avoid any conflicts.
+- Pressing enter with the menu open will prompt for a key press.
+The next key press will be registered as the assigned hotkey for that action.
+- Pressing the right arrow will go to the next hotkey in the list, pressing the left arrow will go back one hotkey.
+- Clicking save will save the hotkeys and close the editing UI.
+This will also re-enable other hotkeys.

+#### Shared
+- O puts the script into "Speedrun Mode" which locks you out of certain hotkeys.
+Currently is filters out opening the hotkey edit menu.
 - M loads movie mode allowing inputs to be displayed for recordings and shows how well the movie mashes textboxes
 - C changes the background of the extension from black to blue or vice-versa